-According to the latest figures released by the Office for National Statistics (ONS), the cost of privately renting a home in the UK rose by 2.5% in the year to December 2015.
+According to the Office for National Statistics (ONS), the cost of privately renting a home in the UK rose by 2.5% from December 2015.

 Where England saw jumps of 2.7% during this period, Scotland witnessed a 0.9% rise and Wales just 0.7%.